-Some believe that it is not appropriate for the Consultant to certify to the Owner the Design-Builder's progress payments as the Consultant is under contract to the Design-Builder and therefore the Consultant would be certifying payment of their own fees.
-This may be perceived to create a conflict of interest.
-Others believe that it is no more or less of a conflict of interest than when the Consultant is engaged by the Owner and does payment certification in a traditional design-bid-build scenario.
+Some believe that it is not appropriate for the Consultant to certify to the Owner the Design-Builder's progress payments as the Consultant is under contract to the Design-Builder, others believe that it is no more or less of a conflict of interest that when the Consultant is engaged by the Owner and does payment certification in a traditional design-bid-build scenario.

 One thing that is different in a design-build situation is that the Payment Certifier is required to certify the Contract Price which includes the Work and also the Design Services (GC 2.4.1).
-An Owner with previous experience and confidence in a Consultant and a Design-Builder may not have a problem with this scenario; however, a Consultant certifying their own fees would be perceived as having a conflict of interest (refer to the Architects Act, Regulation 27 regarding conflicts of interest).
-At a minimum, a Consultant carrying out payment certification must declare the conflict of interest to the Owner, or any other party that may be relying upon the certificates for payment.
-Alternatively, a Consultant could certify the Work but not the Design Services.
+An Owner with previous experience and confidence in a Consultant and a Design-Builder may not have a problem with this scenario; however, a Consultant certifying their own fees would be perceived as having a conflict of interest.
+At a minimum, a Consultant carrying out payment certification must declare the conflict of interest to the Owner or any other party that may be relying upon the certificates for payment or alternatively certify the Work but not the Design Services.

 Since the definition of Work excludes Design Services, any Construction Cost progress reports or certificates for payment should only relate to Work and not include costs of Design Services.
-If a Consultant is only certifying the value of Work and not fees for their own Design Services, the conflict of interest issue would be reduced to what is accepted in a typical design-bid-build scenario.
+If a Consultant is only certifying the value of Work and not fees for their own Design Services, the conflict of interest issue would be eliminated.

 Substantial performance is more difficult.
-In Ontario, both the Construction Act (CA) and Form 9, Certificate of Substantial Performance of the Contract, refer to Substantial Performance of the Contract, not of the Work.
+In Ontario, both the Construction Act (CA) and form 9, Certificate of Substantial Performance, and the Construction Lien Act (CLA) and form 6, Certificate of Substantial Performance, refer to Substantial Performance of the Contract not of the Work.
 Although there can be variations there appear to be three possible scenarios:

-- (A) Where the Consultant is not acting as the Payment Certifier, and is not doing any cost reports or involved with Substantial Performance of the Work, there should be no issues.
-Either the designated Payment Certifier or the Owner and Design-Builder jointly will issue the CA Form 9 for Substantial Performance of the Contract. - (B) Where the Consultant is not the designated Payment Certifier, but is providing cost reports to the Design-Builder, care should be taken to avoid wording in the reports that would be perceived as a 'certification' or otherwise be interpreted that the Consultant is the designated Payment Certifier. - (C) If the Consultant is designated in CCDC 14 as the Payment Certifier, they should: - clarify if certification is intended to include the Consultant's own fees; if so, then inform all parties in writing of the conflict of interest; - also clarify with the Owner and the Design-Builder who will certify Substantial Performance of the Contract (CA Form 9); and - have the Design-Builder separate Work and Design Services in the schedule of values and progress payment invoices so that documentation can refer to each portion and its approval separately.
+(A) Where the Consultant is not acting as the Payment Certifier and is not doing any cost reports or involved with Substantial Performance of the Work there should be no issues.
+Either the designated Payment Certifier or the Owner and Design-Builder jointly will issue the CA form 9 or CLA form 6 as appropriate for Substantial Performance of the Contract.

+- (B) Where the Consultant is not the designated Payment Certifier but is providing cost reports to the Design-Builder, care should be taken to avoid wording in the reporting that would be perceived as a 'certification' or otherwise be interpreted that the Consultant is the designated Payment Certifier. - (C) If the Consultant is designated in CCDC 14 as the Payment Certifier, they should: - clarify if certification is intended to include the Consultant's own fees; inform all parties in writing of the conflict of interest: - also clarify with the Owner and the Design-Builder who will certify Substantial Performance of the Contract (CA form 9 or CLA form 6); and - have the Design-Builder separate Work and Design Services in the schedule of values and progress payment invoices so that documentation can refer to each portion separately.